 B. Except when inappropriate or impractical, efforts will be made to notify the involved individual prior to accessing the computer account or device, or before observing network traffic attributed to them.
 Where prior notification is not appropriate or possible, efforts will be made to notify the involved individual as soon as possible after the access.

-C. (note: KRS 61.878 is lengthy (4 pages) and complex to apply.
-Federal Laws also apply to certain "public" records.
-Suggest a general statement without trying to provide a list inclusively.)
-Suggestion: The Kentucky Open Records Act State law requires that public records be made available to any citizen who requests them, subject to specific state or federal exemptions (e.g. KRS 61.878 and FERPA).
+C. The Kentucky Open Records Act requires that public records be made available to any citizen who requests them, subject to specific state or federal exemptions (e.g. KRS 61.878 and FERPA).